TRIGGER WARNING: Details here also appear in the post, “Dear Abuser.” The following account may be triggering for abuse survivors.

 At age 13, I outgrew both my childhood crush on this guy right along with my crush on Joey McIntyre from New Kids on the Block.
 These were rites of childhood that passed along with the normal stages of development.

 We attended the same church.
 The guy started dating another older friend of mine.
 There was NEVER any “relationship” other than friend.

-There was never any inappropriate communications, any other strange behaviors, anything to raise red flags.
+There was never any inappropriate communication, any other strange behavior, anything to raise red flags.
 Nothing indicated this “friend” was dangerous, untrustworthy, unsafe.

 Since around age nine I kept a diary.
 Several diaries, actually.
 The first?
 A Charlotte’s Web hardcover mostly filled with pages of BFF’s names.
 Next was a “My Dreams” purple and aqua hardcover, dotted with silver shooting stars.
 Only the pages of that diary–a diary detailing my teenage years–don’t detail dreams.
 They recount the real life nightmares of a teenage girl.

 My heart breaks for that sad, tormented seventeen-year-old girl, a girl who struggled to understand why her “friend” would repeatedly hurt her.